DanielJonesEB/engineerbetter.com/_posts/2016-12-14-high-performance-ops.markdown

 <img src="/images/blog/lego-cf-team.jpg" class="image fit">

-What can Enterprise IT ops look like in a world eaten by software?
 How do you cope with vendor releases every few days when your release cycle takes weeks?
+This is just one of the challenges that faces enterprise IT teams that need to operate developer platforms like Cloud Foundry.

-Last week I spoke at [London Continuous Delivery](https://www.meetup.com/London-Continuous-Delivery/) about how EngineerBetter [have been helping a global bank](2016/12/14/notes-on-continuously-deploying-cloudfoundry.html) continuously deliver Cloud Foundry and operate their platform like a product team.
-Magic can happen when you start working in small batch sizes.
+Cloud Foundry has seen a big uptake in the financial services and a number of our customers are to be found in this space.
+Last week I spoke at [London Continuous Delivery](https://www.meetup.com/London-Continuous-Delivery/) about how EngineerBetter have recently been helping a global bank [continuously deploy Cloud Foundry](/2016/12/14/notes-on-continuously-deploying-cloudfoundry.html).
+This is just the beginning of a process of continuous improvement, but already we have seen the magic can happen when you start working in small batch sizes and run your platform team like a software product team.

 <!--more-->